Investor Terms and Conditions

 4.1 Upon receipt of personal information, including but not limited to verifiable name and address, from the Investor the Platform will enable each Investor to login to the Platform.

-4.3 SF will manage the Platform and enable the Business Summaries and IM to be made available for viewing by carefully selected Investors.
+4.3 SF will manage the Platform and enable the Business Summaries and Informational Material to be made available for viewing by carefully selected Investors.

 4.4 If an Investor chooses to invest into an Investee, SF shall not accept any responsibility for any legal arrangements, collaboration or other dealings between the Investor and an Investee.